Saturday, 14 February 2026

 This is the BBO17, the additional length is not readily apparent but it dispenses with the need for an extra fiddlestick.
 The height of the rear upstand is useful for a simple backscene.

-The gubbins underneath, MultiMaus CPU on the left
+The DCC gubbins underneath, MultiMaus CPU on the left

 First test of the trackwork

-In true Blue Peter style, the local freebie is used with a McDonald's crayon to make templates for the hardstanding.
+In true Blue Peter style, the local freebie paper is used to make templates for the hardstanding.

 Monday, 9 February 2026